-Of Oregon’s 9,492 buses (7,492 school buses and about 2,000 public transit buses), only 25 are electric as of May 2021.
+Of Oregon’s 9,492 buses (7,492 school buses and about 2,000 public transit buses), only about 25 will be electricBy the end of the 22-23 school year.
 The rest run on internal combustion engines, mostly diesel.

 Electric buses cost less to fuel and maintain.
 With no tailpipe emissions, they are healthy for passengers, drivers, climate and communities alike.
-But e-buses cost a lot up front, and it’s hard work for a fleet to electrify (the pandemic has already made the work of bus fleets harder).
+However, e-buses cost a lot up front, and it’s hard work for a fleet to electrify (the pandemic has already made the work of bus fleets harder).
 The EBLP supplies information, support and a learning community.
 Fleets that participate become well prepared for the funding opportunities that are emerging.